 Our Sports Medicine Program provides health care services for the student-athletes of Moreau Catholic High School.
-We employ a part-time Certified Athletic Trainer to ensure that student-athletes receive quality medical care.
+We employ a full-time Certified Athletic Trainer to ensure that student-athletes receive quality medical care.

 Certified athletic trainers are highly qualified, multi-skilled, allied healthcare professionals.
 Athletic training is recognized by the American Medical Association (AMA), Health Resources Services Administration (HRSA) and the Department of Health and Human Services (HHS) as an allied healthcare profession.

-Kerrie Gibson was appointed Head Athletic Trainer at Moreau Catholic in 1995.
-In addition to providing medical coverage for Moreau’s student-athletes, she is also an American Red Cross Instructor and provides CPR/First Aid/AED certification courses for Moreau coaches.
+Dave Bruton was appointed Head Athletic Trainer at Moreau Catholic in 2019.
+In addition to providing medical coverage for Moreau’s student-athletes, he is also an American Red Cross Instructor and provides CPR/First Aid/AED certification courses for Moreau coaches.

-Gibson received her Bachelor of Science in Kinesiology, with an emphasis in Athletic Training from California State University Sacramento and a Master of Education from National University.
-She is recognized as a Certified Athletic Trainer through the National Athletic Trainers Association, and as a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.
-In addition, she is ITAT (ImPACT Trained Athletic Trainer) certified and is responsible for ImPACT baseline and post-concussion testing administration at Moreau.
-As part of her certifications, she completes ongoing continuing education courses.
+Trainer Dave received her Bachelor of Science in Kinesiology, with an emphasis in Athletic Training from California State University East Bay and a Master of Science from California Baptist University.
+He is recognized as a Certified Athletic Trainer through the National Athletic Trainers Association, and is a professional member of the National Strength and Conditioning Association.
+In addition, he is responsible for ImPACT baseline and post-concussion testing administration at Moreau.
+As part of his certifications, he completes ongoing continuing education courses.

 In the case of injury/illness, our athletic trainer will provide the student-athlete with a comprehensive examination of his/her injury.
-Based on her assessment, Gibson will determine the functional limitations that have resulted from the injury or illness.
-When deemed necessary, Gibson will provide a referral to the student-athlete’s physician.
+Based on his assessment, Trainer Dave will determine the functional limitations that have resulted from the injury or illness.
+When deemed necessary, Trainer Dave will provide a referral to the student-athlete’s physician.
 A treatment and rehabilitation plan based on the findings from the examination will be provided to the athlete to assist in the recovery of the injury.
 In addition, communication to the athlete’s family will be initiated through Appryse.

 The Athletic Training Room is located near the Main Gym.
 Entrances are located through the lobby and the main gym.